-Gregory Widen's original screenplay was much darker, grittier and graphically violent.
+Gregory Widen's original screenplay was much darker and grittier portrail of the Highlander universe.
 The main characters are also different in a number of ways; Connor was born in 1408 instead of 1518.
 He lived with his mother and father.
 In the draft, Heather (Connor's beloved wife in the film) does not exist; Connor was promised to a young girl named Mara whom he loved with all his heart, but who later rejects him after he becomes immortal.
 Connor leaves his village instead of being banished.
-His alias in the draft was Richard Tupin and his weapon was a custom broadsword.
-Ramirez was a Spaniard born in 1100 instead of being an ancient Egyptian born more than two thousand years earlier.
-The Kurgan was known as the Knight using the alias Carl William Smith.
+His alias in the draft was Richard Tupin and he used an assortment of swords rather than the katana he took after Ramirez's death in the film.
+Ramirez was a Spaniard rather than an ancient Egyptian born more than two thousand years earlier.
+The Kurgan was known as the Knight using the alias Carl Smith.
 He was not a savage, but a cold blooded killer.
 Brenda was known as Brenna Cartwright.
 Other major aspects were later changed during rewrites.
 Initially, Immortals could have children; in the draft Connor is said to have had 37.
-In a flashback in the first draft, Connor attends the funeral of one of his sons.
-His wife (in her 70s) and his two sons, who are in their mid 50s, see him revealed as an Immortal.
-Also, there is no "Quickening" in the first draft.
-When an Immortal kills another, nothing special occurs.
-There is no mention of the Prize either.
-When Connor finally kills the Knight, he feels a sharp burning pain.
+The film was originally set in Washington DC and Pennsylvania in the present day rather than New York City.
+The final showdown took place in a museum.

 Queen originally intended to record only one song for the film, but after viewing footage from the movie, they were inspired to write more.
 The band members each had a favorite scene and composed songs specifically for them.
 Brian May wrote "Who Wants to Live Forever" during the cab ride home after seeing the film, and Roger Taylor used the line "It's a kind of magic" as the basis for the end title song.